leeeeeeeee2/mcda/README.md

 [39] Peldschus, F., Vaigauskas, E., & Zavadskas, E. K. (1983).
 Technologische entscheidungen bei der berücksichtigung mehrerer Ziehle.
 Bauplanung Bautechnik, 37(4), 173-175.

 [40] Zeng, Q. L., Li, D. D., & Yang, Y. B. (2013).
 VIKOR method with enhanced accuracy for multiple criteria decision making in healthcare management.
 Journal of medical systems, 37(2), 1-9.

+[41] Binet, A., & Henri, V. (1898).
+La fatigue intellectuelle (Vol. 1).
+Schleicher frères.

+[42] Spearman, C. (1910).
+Correlation calculated from faulty data.
+British Journal of Psychology, 1904‐1920, 3(3), 271-295.

+[43] Pearson, K. (1895).
+VII.
+Note on regression and inheritance in the case of two parents. proceedings of the royal society of London, 58(347-352), 240-242.

+[44] Dancelli, L., Manisera, M., & Vezzoli, M. (2013).
+On two classes of Weighted Rank Correlation measures deriving from the Spearman’s ρ.
+In Statistical Models for Data Analysis (pp. 107-114).
+Springer, Heidelberg.

+[45] Sałabun, W., & Urbaniak, K. (2020, June).
+A new coefficient of rankings similarity in decision-making problems.
+In International Conference on Computational Science (pp. 632-645).
+Springer, Cham.

+[46] Kendall, M. G. (1938).
+A new measure of rank correlation.
+Biometrika, 30(1/2), 81-93.

+[47] Goodman, L. A., & Kruskal, W. H. (1979).
+Measures of association for cross classifications.
+Measures of association for cross classifications, 2-34.
 ___
 # Usage example